Parthmonga/Memba-AWS/documentation/boot2docker.md

 After checking the name of the container created from the image using ```docker ps```, ```docker stop <container name>``` and ```docker start <container name>```, like in ```docker stop stupefied_lumiere```, stops/starts the container.

+### Link containers

+Start the source container (for example a web application) with a name as in ```docker run -d -P --name memba-blog-1 memba/memba-blog```.

+Start the destination container (for example a reverse proxy) with a link to the source as in ```docker run -d -p 80:80 --link memba-blog-1:memba-blog-1 memba/memba-nginx```

 ### Remove containers and images

 ```docker rm <container name>```, like in ```docker rm stupefied_lumiere```, removes a container (the name can be found by running ```docker ps -all```).